 However, some providers stretch the definition of the word 'guarantee' more than others and don't actually offer anything back if 'whole of home' WiFi coverage isn't achieved.
 The service in these instances is simply a subscription for loaning the mesh extenders with support provided, whether they manage to do the job or not.

-Some WiFi guarantees also come with added extras, which can range from out of hours engineer appointments, to 4G mobile broadband back-ups.
+Some WiFi guarantees also come with added extras, which can range from free out of hours engineer appointments to automatic 4G mobile broadband back-ups.

 How is WiFi in every room guaranteed?